documentationfor yFiles for HTML 3.0.0.1

 View coordinate system, with node at roughly (width*0.5, height*0.8) in view coordinates

-To transform a point between those coordinate systems, the following methods are available:
+To transform a point between these coordinate systems, the following methods are available:

 Drawing Elements in World Coordinates

-Drawing in world coordinates is the default behaviour and requires no further setup.
-See Basic Style Implementation for a general introduction into drawing with yFiles for HTML.
+Drawing in world coordinates is the default behavior and requires no further setup.
+See Basic Style Implementation for a general introduction to drawing with yFiles for HTML.

 Drawing Elements in Intermediate Coordinates

 Drawing in intermediate coordinates can be useful to render visualizations that must be zoom-independent.
-A common example for this kind of drawing are handles.
-Handles are anchored to a location in the world coordinate system (e.g. a bend on an edge, or a corner of a node), but zooming does not change their size. yFiles for HTML handles this internally, but it is also possible to draw arbitrary visuals independent of the zoom level.
+A common example of this kind of drawing is handles.
+Handles are anchored to a location in the world coordinate system (for example, a bend on an edge or a corner of a node), but zooming does not change their size. yFiles for HTML handles this internally.
+However, it is also possible to draw arbitrary visuals independent of the zoom level.

 Zoomed out